 Discover Andrew Marvell’s poetry.

 Why Do Writers Use Exaggeration?

 Writers use exaggeration for a number of reasons.
 First and foremost, it’s used to place emphasis on an idea, action, feeling, idea, or another element through overstatement.
-The writer is able to draw the reader’s attention to a particular portion of their text that they feel important through this technique as well.
+The writer is able to draw the reader’s attention to a particular portion of their text that they feel is important through this technique as well.
 Depending on the context, exaggeration might be used humorously or seriously.
 ‘The People Upstairs’ is a great example of a former.
 Nash uses exaggeration as a way to entertain the reader and create new and interesting imagery.
-Writers have to be careful about the amount of exaggeration they use as too much might push the reader’s patience and willingness to continue reading.
+Writers have to be careful about the amount of exaggeration they use, as too much might push the reader’s patience and willingness to continue reading.

 Related Literary Terms

 - Archaism: a figure of speech in which a writer’s choice of word or phrase is purposefully old-fashioned.